jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

 ## Installation with Web GUI

 AIS-catcher provides a web-based graphical user interface for easy configuration.
+Ensure you have stalled the basic [package](#basic-installation) first.
 It needs to be installed as a separate service by entering in the terminal:
 ```bash
 sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/jvde-github/AIS-catcher-control/main/install_ais_catcher_control.sh)"
 ```